clean-code-craft-tcq-7/assignments-c1/extend-refactor-1.md

 if you aren't familiar with German.

 Keep in mind: We could add more languages in future.
 Minimize the code-change required.

-## Extension 3: Accept input in different units

-Some sensors report the temperature in Celcius.
-Make provision to express the unit along with the measurement.
-Avoid repeating the limits in different units.

 ## The starting point